ronnytorresmtz/aws-codedeploy-configuration/README.md

 ##1) Go to the AWS CodeDeploy Service and Create an Application:

-- Set an Application Name, Deployment Group Name and Add the Instance for the Development Group.
+- Input an Application Name, Deployment Group Name and Add the Instance for the Development Group.
 - Select the Deployment Configuracion (Ex.OneAtATime).
 - Select the Service Role "arn:aws:iam::....../DeployCode".
 - Press the button Create Application.